Passive Acoustic-based Composite Indices for Reef Health Monitoring in Noisy Tropical waters: Denoising biological soundscapes

 In order to facilitate acoustic reef health assessment from the noisy dataset recorded, one approach could be to focus on detecting specific fish calls of interest, as for example, done in \cite{McCammon2025}.
 However, in our scenario, we lack enough labeled samples for fish calls, and do not have an extensive database of all the different types of biodiversity-originating calls in Singapore waters.
 Furthermore, we find that the noise is a more delimiting factor in using the recordings effectively, and hence we do not focus on this method.

 A second approach would be to focus on removing known noise elements from the recordings.
 This approach would not require labeled samples of the fish vocalizations of interest, but it would require accurate characterization of the noise elements to be removed.
 In this section, we focus on this second approach because we have a lot of ambient noise data available from local waters obtained from past studies as well as online sources, that allows us to train and test an effective denoiser to enable acoustic assessment of reef health.
+A related approach to this is that used in \cite{Lin2021} by separating sound sources in the recordings, but in this work the authors use unsupervised methods for the separation, whereas we choose to develop a denoising technique in a supervised fashion using the available noise data.